 Each week we were encouraged to bring a new piece of writing to class, which imposed a deadline of sorts.
 I openly admit to being a person who works better with a deadline, so this really benefited my creativity.
 One of the reasons I still enrol in short online writing courses is to give myself writing deadlines.

 We always workshopped our writing through reading it aloud in class, and having feedback provided to us immediately afterwards.
 Reading aloud meant finding the right pace and tone for each sentence, working out where, and how long to pause for the meaning to come through to listeners.
 Mostly the rhythm of the words related directly to the way the paragraphs appeared on the page.
 Some changes are immediately obvious when you read a section of writing aloud, so I learned to read my work aloud to myself in my study (with a pen in my hand) before taking anything to class.
-I still do this, even though I have not had to read anything aloud to anyone else for more than six years.
+I still do this, even though I have not had to read anything aloud to anyone else for many years.

 Much of my writing is autobiographical, even when I have enhanced it for a short story, so the act of reading aloud in front of the class was often terrifying, but always useful.
 The first rule of giving feedback in a serious writing class is that no one is permitted to say “That’s lovely.”
 We all had to consider why a piece of writing worked, or why it didn’t work.
 Along with grammar, punctuation and our level of interest in the subject matter, we assessed other aspects of the writing, including questions like these: